MBA90/springbootapp/README.md

 ```
 docker-compose up
 ```
-after execute "docker-compose up" command and you wanted to check wheather the images are loaded to running container execute the following command
+after execute "docker-compose up" command and you wanted to check whether the images are loaded into running container execute the following command

 ```
 docker ps